 5. Then add the mushrooms and cook further for another 5 mins

-6. Add the pearl barley and lentil mix to the pan and keep it on a low heat as you stir in the black pepper and nutmeg
+6. Add the drained pearl barley and lentil mix and the drained pinhaed oats to the pan and keep it on a low heat as you stir in the black pepper and nutmeg

-7. Add the oats and pumpkin seeds and mix all together
+7. Add the pumpkin seeds and mix all together

 8. To create the flavouring; mix the sugar, lemon juice, soy sauce and peanut butter all together.
-Make sure the paenut butter is well mixed in.
+Make sure the peanut butter is well mixed in.

 9. Take the haggis off the heat and mix in the flavouring well.
 If you need to add a touch of water then do so.
 The mix should be wet enough to stick together, but not too wet that it is running.
 Err on the side of being too dry than too wet, as you can always add a wee bit of water back in.

-10. Add some more black pepper if you want
+10. Add some more black pepper if you want.
+We normally do.

 11. Stick the haggis in some Tupperware and leave it in the fridge to cool.
 The mix should last 2-3 days.
 It can also be frozen for short periods of time.